Obrainwave/access-tree/README.md

 ```php
 checkPermission(string slug_of_permission) // returns true or false
 ```
 Call the above function anywhere in your application.
-Example of useage:
+Example of usage:
 ```php
 @if(checkPermission('add_user')
 // Do some stuff